PS4 tips and tricks 2017

 It's easy enough to plug your console in, pick a few games and get playing straight away – but there are also a number of really useful features we can recommend to enhance your PS4 experience.

 Take a good look over the next few pages, where we'll be bringing you everything you need to know to get the most out of your new console.

-Whether it's making the most of sharing and tweeting out your video highlights, or discovering the PlayStation app, we've gathered 44 must-know tips to make the most of your PS4.
+We've got tips on making the most of sharing and tweeting your video highlights, and discovering the PlayStation app, and much more – a total of 30 must-know tips to make the most of your PS4 console.

 1. How to set up the PlayStation 4